Why You Can't Get A Loan, Even WIth A Great Credit Score

 Often, lenders will ask for your annual income, work history, bank statements, deposit and withdrawal history from your accounts, and even letters from your employer to verify the validity of your income and its source.
 These inquiries can seem quite invasive and a bit of a hassle at times but that's just the way things work if you want them to give you money.
 Another reason some lenders ask the borrower to go to such extremes is to make sure the borrower is serious about repayment.
 If you're not willing to provide the info they require, they definitely won't be excited about the idea of giving you a large 10-year or 20-year loan.

 If you've been denied because your credit history isn't old or full enough, don't worry - you still have options.
 You may need to start with a small secured loan, or a simple personal loan with a 12-month repayment term to build a bit more credit worthiness.
 Once that's been achieved and paid in full, you can then repeat the process - only this time do it for a larger amount.
 Eventually you'll be eligible for larger and better lines of credit.
+Nobody said that building credit is easy.
+The truth is, it's a lifelong process.

 Keep in mind that as you're paying the initial small loan to help build your credit up, your credit card(s) will be aging, so be sure to make timely payments maintain responsible usage habits.
+That includes maintaining healthy overall utilization across the board which falls in line with your income, your ability to repay, and your ability to put money aside for savings at the same time.

 Not Having Enough Income or Personal Assets